 You get to be the cosmopolitan traveler you’ve always dreamed of: Fiction

-Let’s start with a universal truth.
+Let’s start with universal truth.
 Remote workers are not tycoons.
-At least, not the majority of them are.
+At least, the majority of them are not.
 They are professionals who choose to take a different path.
 This means that they cannot possibly be the world wanderers that the myth proclaims them to be.
 It’s only natural that they will be able to travel a bit more than people with fixed timetables.
 Employment from home does offer this desired privilege.
-However, a steady internet connection, the necessary equipment and of course the anxiety about remote working among others are limitations that freelancers have to face.
-Moving to Tibet for 6 months sounds like a dream but practically it may not be feasible.
+However, a steady internet connection, the necessary equipment and of course, the anxiety about remote working among others are limitations that freelancers have to face.
+Moving to Tibet for six months sounds like a dream, but practically it may not be feasible.